top of page

 No. See detailed answer below, but no.

-Q. How many creative artists onboard?
+Q. How many creative artists are onboard Lunar Codex missions?

 Q. How many works are there in total onboard?

-Q. What countries are represented in the Lunar Codex?A. Creative artists from 234 countries, territories, and Indigenous nations are onboard.
-This includes 169 countries and territories, and 68 Indigenous nations.
-This makes for a truly global representation.
+Q. What countries are represented in the Lunar Codex?A. Creative artists from 255 countries, territories, and Indigenous nations are onboard.

 There may even be more represented, since the Codex includes art magazines, catalogs, anthologies and collections - and most indexed items do not indicate the country of origin.